sasalatart/on-this-day/README.md

 Unit & integration backend tests were written with [Jest][jest].

-E2E tests were written with [Cypress][cypress], and need the backend and frontend to be up and running in order to work.
+E2E tests were written with [Cypress][cypress], and need the backend and frontend to be up and running in order to work (`yarn:dev` can accomplish this in one command, assuming db is running).

 ```sh
 # Run backend tests